zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 It is also well remnant of suffering.
 It is well remembrance of feces.
 In the journey, in being, in sitting, in sleeping, and in sleeping, in sleeping, and in sleeping;
 Creation is quiet and well-remembrance.
 Prepare the Messa Probe Ready.
-“Learning Pride is a Pride in Remembrance of Buddha In remembrance of Sanghaya, in remembrance of doctrine, in remembrance of Shields By doing, the throneBy doing, remembrance of two times, remembrance of pains By remembrance of inhalation (inhalation), remembrance of death, Fanship is born as a result of birth.
+"Learning Pride is a Pride in Remembrance of Buddha In remembrance of Sanghaya, in remembrance of doctrine, in remembrance of Shields By doing, the throneBy doing, remembrance of two times, remembrance of pains By remembrance of inhalation (inhalation), remembrance of death, Fanship is born as a result of birth.
 It is in advance Priis.

-[APZ 204.2] (#apz204 .2) {#apz204 .2 .ref .apz} "That Will Dispel Hazards”
+[APZ 204.2] (#apz204 .2) {#apz204 .2 .ref .apz} "That Will Dispel Hazards"
 The hazards are two parts of the hazards.
 Dispute hazards and infestations Ready.
 (14-7) (8-9) shall be used) The hazards applied therein.
-“The Hazards” is the one that will dispel, suppress, suppress and suppress the hazards Will be.
+"The Hazards" is the one that will dispel, suppress, suppress and suppress the hazards Will be.

 [APZ 204.3] (#apz204 .3) {#apz204 .3 .ref .apz} "Notice of the appropriate brigade
 Dumb.
-If there is no “unpleasant”, there is no pleasure, A throne, a throne, a throne.
+If there is no "unpleasant", there is no pleasure, A throne, a throne, a throne.
 Fitting brigades Fitting In the brigades, or in other doctrines, shall dispel the nostrils.
 Mid Conducted. suppress.
 Dinnay is going.

 [APZ 204.4] (#apz204 .4) {#apz204 .4 .ref .apz} "Four-point Walapna Dharma
-Dhamma shall be dismantled,” Yanou four-point Walapna shall dispel.
+Dhamma shall be dismantled," Yanou four-point Walapna shall dispel.
 Mid Hold, suppress, redeer.

 [Msdiv 205] (#msdiv205) {#msdiv205 .ref .msdiv} (16 - 16)

 [APZ 205.1] (#apz205 .1) {#apz205 .1 .ref .apz} "What if to eat
-What to eat in the place or in Budinam”
+What to eat in the place or in Budinam"
 What is a bouquet or a bouquet or a loaf or a necklace or a mucus Eat, where or in the Buddinam is in the genus of the Ksharia or In the Brahmina, or in the genitourinary flask, or in the Holy Spirit

 [APZ 205.2] (#apz205 .2) {#apz205 .2 .ref .apz} "I was sad.
 How to Today
-“Sexy” of porn or roofing or leatherDee or Grass
+"Sexy" of porn or roofing or leatherDee or Grass
 I saunted in the palm or in the leaves, or in the straw.
 Incoming herd Where to make a screed in bed or stool, or in biscuits, including pillows In a house or in a house with pitched roofs, such as in a good temples or guru wings, or In a very tall pristine or in a cave.
-“Walapna are these weathermen of nature” “These Witters” are these two brigades about the bloating The two notions of Walapna have a weeping nature,
+"Walapna are these weathermen of nature" "These Witters" are these two brigades about the bloating The two notions of Walapna have a weeping nature,
 Has a hug nature, is the same.

 [APZ 205.3] (#apz205 .3) {#apz205 .3 .ref .apz} "Discovery (without hazards)
-The styles of behaving are in the third place.”
-“Styles” in any case Style says, Hikmenui style name.
+The styles of behaving are in the third place."
+"Styles" in any case Style says, Hikmenui style name.
 What Hikfat?
 Superintendent too Hikmei.
 Hikmei is also in hyperemia.
 High consciousness is also Hikmei. hyperthermia What is the precept, (2-4) 1 (ii) 2, where the supercise is used